adbar/trafilatura/docs/evaluation.rst

 Description
 -----------

 **Test set**: The experiments below are run on a collection of documents which are either typical for Internet articles (news outlets, blogs) or non-standard and thus harder to process.
 Some contain mixed content (lists, tables) and/or non-standard not fully valid HTML code.
-They were selected from `large collections of web pages in German <https://www.dwds.de/d/k-web>`_, for the sake of completeness a few documents in other languages are added (notably English, French, Chinese and Arabic).
+They were selected from `large collections of web pages in German <https://www.dwds.de/d/k-web>`_, for the sake of completeness a few documents in other languages are added (notably English, French, other European languages, Chinese and Arabic).

 **Evaluation**: Decisive document segments are singled out which are not statistically representative but very significant in the perspective of working with the texts, most notably left/right columns, additional header, author or footer information such as imprints or addresses, as well as affiliated and social network links, in short boilerplate.
 Raw text segments are expected which is also a way to evaluate the quality of HTML extraction in itself.

-**Time**: The execution time is not to be taken too seriously, the only conclusion at this stage is that *goose3* and *newspaper3k* are slower than the rest while *news-please*'s execution time isn't comparable because of operations unrelated to text extraction.
+**Time**: The execution time is not to be taken too seriously, the only conclusion at this stage is that *goose3* and *newspaper* are slower than the rest while *news-please*'s execution time isn't comparable because of operations unrelated to text extraction.
 Baseline extraction is simple and fast.

 **Errors**: The *newspaper* and *boilerpipe* modules do not work without errors on every HTML file in the test set, probably because of malformed HTML, encoding or parsing bugs.